Introduction to Fire Hydrant Inspections

 Note:

-If you are a Water Utility and looking to conduct routine hydrant inspections that help you understand asset conditions, you may be interested in the Water Utility Hydrant Inspections solution instead.
+If you work for a water utility and need to conduct routine hydrant inspections to better understand asset conditions, you may be interested in the Water Utility Hydrant Inspections solution instead.

 Deploy the solution

-This ArcGIS solution can be deployed in your ArcGIS organization.
+This solution can be deployed in your ArcGIS organization.

 Deploy the solution